 - Before serving, add elaichi powder, saffron (kesar) and remaining almonds (chopped) in it.

-- Now, you can serve the milk harira warm to Indian mother (prasuta in Hindi).
+- Now, you can serve the milk harira warm to Indian mother.

 Milk harira is very good to regain health and energy after delivery.
 It should be given to new mother (jachcha) up to 40 days after delivery.